Himanshu-Atri/EDA-FIFA-World-Cup/README.md

 EDA on the FIFA World Cup dataset (1930-2022) uncovers trends in participation, winning teams, and goal stats.
 Visuals include line graphs for tournament trends, bar charts for top scorers, and heatmaps for match-stage goals.

-NOTE: graphs made using plotly are not visible on github. to view them download the datasets ad this [file](https://github.com/Himanshu-Atri/EDA_-FIFA-World-Cup-/blob/main/EDA_(FIFA_World_Cup).ipynb) and run it on jupyter notebook.
+NOTE: graphs made using plotly are not visible on github. to view them download the datasets and this [file](https://github.com/Himanshu-Atri/EDA_-FIFA-World-Cup-/blob/main/EDA_(FIFA_World_Cup).ipynb) and run it on jupyter notebook.

 ## Graphs:
 ### Line no. 18: